What government-funded programs are available to support your child?

 Several government benefit programs, including IHSS, require that your child be enrolled in Medi-Cal before you can access services.
 For some families, however, parental income exceeds Medi-Cal’s qualifying threshold.
 If this is the case for your family and your child is a Regional Center client, your child can enroll in full-scope Medi-Cal — which provides the full range of covered benefits, not just emergency services — using the Medi-Cal Home and Community-Based Services for the Developmentally Disabled Waiver.
 The HCBS-DD waiver is an institutional deeming waiver that is designed for individuals with developmental disabilities regardless of parental income, as long as your child’s personal income and resource levels fall below program thresholds.
 See Medi-Cal’s Institutional Deeming Waiver 101 to learn more.

-Families who already have health insurance coverage for their child can still benefit from Medi-Cal, as it may be used as a secondary insurance to pay for certain expenses that your primary health insurance doesn’t cover.
+Families who already have health insurance coverage for their child can still benefit from Medi-Cal, as it may be used as a secondary insurance to pay for certain expenses that primary health insurance doesn’t cover.
 Check out our article about using Medi-Cal as secondary insurance to learn more about how to enroll, how to get medically necessary supplies and services covered, and how to handle treatment authorization requests (TAR).

 IHSS eligibility isn't based on a child's diagnosis but on their care needs.
 Children with disabilities may be eligible for IHSS to the extent that their disability-related care needs exceed those of a typically developing child of the same age.